In This Article

 The Cyber Resilience Act (CRA) is a European Union regulation aimed at ensuring that all “products with digital elements” are secure by design and remain secure throughout their lifecycle.
 This includes:

-- Industrial PCs and panel PCs
+- Industrial PCs and Panel PCs

 - Embedded computing systems